WildCodeSchool/Paris-0919-P3-Easynoonoo/README.md

 One branch per feature and per version
 !!
 One person must work on one branch !!
 Never push on master and dev
-Never do two pull requests on the same time
+Never do two pull requests at the same time

 ### `npm start`